illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-01/Readme.md

 * Demonstrate your project overview form the About.md
 * Present a walk-through of your site's design documents, explaining its functionality

-### What to Deliver to Blackboard
+### What to Deliver to Canvas

-Each person must deliver the URL to their Critique reports at the beginning of the assigned Lab Time Sprint Presentation Day.
-In your private GitHub repo under `itmt-430`, create a folder named `critique` > `sprint-01` > Readme.md
+Each person must deliver the URL to their Critique reports at the beginning of Sprint Presentation Day, Monday 10 AM.
+In your private GitHub repo under `itmt-430` > `sprint-01` > Readme.md

-Project Manager will also submit a file named `report.md` displaying the required artifacts listed in the PM rubric
+For the group deliverable, the project manager will submit a link to an additional file created under the `sprint-01` folder called `report.md`.
+This is the presentation material due at the beginning of presentation day, Monday 10 AM and will display the required artifacts listed in the PM rubric.
+Online section will submit their recorded presentation as well.
+Presenting time will target 15-20 minutes.

 Feedback will be given on each submission.